aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 = Deixiscript

-We will refer to the computer language developed in the present work and described in the following pages with the name: "Deixiscript".
+We will refer to the programming language developed in the present work and described in the following pages with the name: "Deixiscript".
 The name is a protmonteau of the words: Deixis (a linguistic concept related to indexicality) and Script (on the model of many other programming language names).

 As is clear, our goal has never been to implement a production-grade programming environment, a task that would require many more man-months of effort and a higher level of practical expertise in the field of language implementation.